farooq-kahout-insight/apigee-mcp-gateway/ARCHITECTURE.md

 exactly like that, and it becomes visible without anything having succeeded.

-Both this policy and the token-spend one below deliver to every notification channel named in `ALERT_CHANNEL_TITLES`, which defaults to `Email Alert,Slack Alerts` — because an alert nobody reads for six hours is a log entry with extra steps. `monitoring.sh` resolves those channels by display name and never creates
+Both this policy and the token-spend one below deliver to every notification channel named in `ALERT_CHANNEL_TITLES`, which defaults to the single channel `ai-gateway-alerts` — because an alert nobody reads for six hours is a log entry with extra steps.
+That string is the channel's *Monitoring display name*, not the Slack channel name it happens to match; renaming either one in the console unwires the alarms, so `monitoring.sh` prints what it could not resolve instead of skipping it quietly.

-one: Monitoring's Slack integration mints its own `auth_token` through an OAuth flow that only the console can run, so the channel is made once by hand and the script refuses rather than guessing.
-That path is Google's own bot posting to Slack, not the gateway's; the alerting stack deliberately does not run through `slack-v1`.
+`monitoring.sh` looks channels up and never creates one.
+Not because it cannot: the Monitoring API will build a Slack channel from a bot token, forwarding it to Slack's `auth.test` and returning Slack's own verdict.
+Creation is withheld because the token that would go in it is the same bot token the gateway injects from the KVM, and copying a credential into a second system doubles both the blast radius and the number of places a rotation has to reach.
+The console's *Add Slack channel* flow mints a token belonging to Google's own Slack app instead — a credential this project never holds.
+So the alert path is Google's bot posting to Slack, not the gateway's, and it deliberately does not run through `slack-v1`.
 An alarm wired through the thing it is watching goes quiet at exactly the moment it matters — a revoked bot token, an exhausted quota, a misprovisioned channel allowlist would each silence the alert about themselves.